Fast End-to-End Trainable Guided Filter: Experiments: Image Processing Tasks

-Besides speed, our method also takes less memory space than both baseline methods on GPU devices.
-CAN is memory inefficient, which takes nearly 10G GPU memory space to process an image with resolution $2048^2$.
-DGF takes a similar amount of memory space to DBL but grows slower as the resolution increases. $\text{DGF}_b$ is the most memory efficient method, which takes less than 1G memory even on images with resolution $3072^2$.
+As for memory usage, our method takes less GPU memory space than both baseline methods.
+CAN is the most memory inefficient method that takes nearly 10G GPU memory to process an image with resolution $2048^2$. $\text{DGF}^\text{c}$ takes a similar amount of memory space to that of DBL but grows slower as the resolution increases. $\text{DGF}_\text{b}$ and $\text{DGF}_\text{b}^\text{c}$ are the most memory efficient methods, which take less than 1G memory even on images with resolution $3072^2$.

-\paragraph{Quantitative and Qualitative Comparison} Our method achieves comparable or even better performance than the baselines, as shown in Table~\ref{table:mse_psnr_ssim}.
-To evaluate the performance, we run each method on the test set of MIT-Adobe FiveK dataset, with images re-scaled to 1024\textbf{s}.
-Mean Square Error (MSE, the lower, the better) serves as the evaluation metric.
-We also use PSNR and SSIM as our metrics (the higher, the better) because the alternative metric MSE is known to have limited correlation with perceptual image fidelity~\cite{Chen/iccv2017}.